AmitKumarDas/Decisions/blogs/openebs_maya_hld_ver_5.md

 ```

 ### Next Steps
-Maya design will expose two kinds of config.
+Maya design will expose two new kinds of config in addition to template based config.
 They are explained below:
 - spec config - human understood and are inline with the feature
 - raw config - program understood that implements a feature